jvanderen1/cli_chat/src/server/README.md

 # CLI Chat Server

+## Prerequisites
+In order to run the server on your local machine, Node.js version 7.0.0 or higher is required.
+You can install Node.js with the information at [https://nodejs.org/en/].
+Installing Node.js will also install NPM (Node Packaage Manager) which is required for installing dependencies.
+You can read more about NPM here: [https://www.npmjs.com/]

 ## Installation and Usage
-To run the server on your local machine, you need to install Node.js.
-After installing node.js, you also need to install npm (Node Package Manager).
-After installation of npm, cd into this directory (/src/server) and run
+To start the server on your local machine, cd into this directory ```/src/server``` and run
 ```
 npm install
 ```